Loading...

 CE Hours

-Must have performed at least 8 hours of paid nursing-related services within each 24-month period
+At least 8 hours of paid nursing or nursing-related services within each 24 consecutive month period

 Work Hours Req